 Learning and reviewing regularly over the long term is a good way to ensure that you will maintain a high level of Spanish.

-An at-home Spanish teacher can set you on an intensive course during Easter vacation or the week before a big test for example.
+An at-home Spanish teacher can set you on an intensive course during the Easter holidays or the week before a big test for example.

 A student who has chosen to take this path will have a more manageable stress level because their knowledge will be reinforced over time.
 Passing a big Spanish test isn’t that complicated!
 Trust in your Spanish teacher.